tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Tsunami there's been some sort of mistake.
-This isn't EG. This is some south american team.
+**How did this roster happen?** Whoa now, tsunami, there's been some sort of mistake.
+This isn't EG. This is some South American team.
 EG is a North American org.
 Always has been.
 Always will be.

+unceremoniously dropped arteezy

 NOPE.
 Not anymore.
 They shed their NA skin and formed a superteam out of last year's Thunder Awaken and beastcoast rosters.
 Pakazs and Panda and Matthew from TA, Chris Luck and Wisper from Beastcoast.